yetsun/sql-formatter-4-java/README.md

 It will format the given SQL.
 By default, the formatted result will be copied into clipboard.
 (Thanks for this stack overflow post http://stackoverflow.com/a/30810322/1216961)

-Next step, extract SQL from Java string.
+Extract SQL from Java string.

 ##How I run it: